juliom86/energy-profile/README.md

 # Energy Profile

 A complete energy profile of Argentina, its provinces and cities.
-You can access information on the supply and consumption of energy in GW, types of power plants, consumption per capita, etc. Built with [streamlit] (https://streamlit.io/), [mapbox GL](https://github.com/mapbox/mapbox-gl-js/), maintained by [xxxxxxx](xxxxxxx).
+You can access information on the supply and consumption of energy in GW, types of power plants, consumption per capita, etc. Built with [streamlit](https://streamlit.io/), [mapbox GL](https://github.com/mapbox/mapbox-gl-js/), maintained by [xxxxxxx](xxxxxxx).
 Try it out at [http://xxxxxxxx](http://xxxxxx), or download the app on [Google Play](https://xxxxxxx) or [App store](https://xxxxxx).

 ## Prospective

-You can access information the Greenhouse Gas (in terms of CO<sub>2</sub> equivalent) footprint of electricity consumption
+You can access information of the Greenhouse Gas (in terms of CO<sub>2</sub> equivalent) footprint of electricity consumption

 ## Slack Chanel